Does HDD Come with SATA Cable?

 Samsung Evo 860 SATA SSD m.2

-M.2 SATA SSDs are unique, in the sense that they use the same interface as any other SATA Hard Drive, but they plug into the M.2 slot on your motherboard.
+M.2 SATA SSDs are unique because they use the same interface as any other SATA Hard Drive, but they plug into the M.2 slot on your motherboard.

 These DO NOT require separate SATA Power or DATA cable.